Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Evaluation

+Fig.~\ref{fig:gap} reports the fraction already attained by the baseline, the additional fraction recovered by Ara-Opt, and the remaining gap.
+Ara-Opt moves most workloads closer to the roofline-based performance bound, although the gap closure remains workload dependent.
+For scal, axpy, and ger, normalized performance improves from 0.40, 0.60, and 0.60 to 0.96, 0.95, and 0.91, respectively, corresponding to gap-closed ratios of 93.7\%, 88.9\%, and 78.3\%.
+For gemm, normalized performance improves from 0.58 to 0.83, corresponding to a gap-closed ratio of 59.3\%.
+By contrast, dotp, gemv, symv, syrk, and spmv exhibit relatively low gap-closed ratios, indicating that their remaining gaps are more strongly constrained by reduction/accumulation serialization, data-reuse patterns, or irregular access behavior.
+Overall, the geometric mean of normalized performance increases from 0.30 to 0.40, and the geometric-mean gap-closed ratio reaches 12.2\%.

-We further examine the impact of problem size on optimization benefit and observe different scaling behaviors for one-dimensional streaming kernels and high-arithmetic-intensity matrix kernels.
-As shown in Fig.~\ref{fig:sensitivity}, for scal, when the vector length increases from \(N=512\) to \(N=2048\), Ara-Opt maintains stable performance benefit, while lane utilization continues to improve across the tested range, indicating that the proposed optimizations maintain stable benefit across the tested range.
-By contrast, gemm exhibits a more pronounced size effect as matrix size increases: although both absolute performance and utilization continue to improve, the relative speedup gradually converges.
-Therefore, the proposed optimizations remain effective across different problem sizes, while the magnitude of the benefit depends on both workload type and scale.
+Fig.~\ref{fig:sensitivity} further analyzes the impact of problem size on optimization benefit.
+For scal, Ara-Opt maintains stable gains over the baseline across \(N=512\) to \(N=2048\).
+For gemm, as the matrix size increases, both absolute performance and lane utilization continue to improve, while the relative speedup gradually converges.
+This indicates that higher data reuse and compute density can amortize part of the microarchitectural inefficiency.